ro-the-creator/M2-Final-Project--NYC-Stakeholders/README.md

 Within the scope of the project, our stakeholders, the Department of Health and Mental Hygiene (DOHMH), have asked us to provide insights on the following questions:
 </p>

-1. What ZIP codes have the highest emergency department visits to hospital admissions ratio?
+1. What boroughs have the highest emergency department visits to hospital admissions ratio?
    - Specifically, regarding symptoms of influenza-like or pneumonia illnesses.

 2. Which of these areas needs the most financial support?